learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 | orig_3 | 6.3785|	1.0104|

 These models return equivalent results!
-We'll use an example to illustrate this.
-Remember that minmax-scaling was used on acceleration, and standardization on log(weight).

 Let's assume a particular observation with a value of 0.5 for both acceleration and weight after transformation, and let's assume that the origin of the car = `orig_3`.
 The predicted value for mpg for this particular value will then be equal to:
 - 16.1041 + 5.0494 \* 0.5+ (-5.8764) \* 0.5 + 6.3785 = 22.0691 according to the Statsmodels